mariohamann/rest-query-endpoint/README.md

 - Restrict the request to Gutenberg editor (saying there could be a check in PHP if the request is send by HTTP or by Gutenberg Editor, maybe with nonces?)
 - Restrict it to users with capabilities to requested post types (Example: Someone who can't view a post type couldn't see them in the query block as well?)

-At least two alternatives exist:

-- We could send the JSON in the body of the GET request.
-It's definitely not best practice but works in most cases, see [this discussion on Stackoverflow](https://stackoverflow.com/questions/978061/http-get-with-request-body).
-When I tried it out, it worked but it seems to be depend on server configurations.
-- We could send the JSON in the body of a POST request.
-Although this is the most robust solution, it feels weird to make a POST rquest to GET content. :)

 ## Alternatives considered